If your churn reduction efforts make you feel like Sisyphus, you’re not alone.

 And, maybe, no.

-Lincoln Murphy, a customer success consultant, contends that a 5% monthly churn rate could yield a horrible 46% yearly churn rate with no new customers.
+Lincoln Murphy, a customer success consultant,contends that a 5% monthly churn rate could yield a horrible 46% yearly churn rate without a single new customer.
 Put another way, he says, you could conceivably start the year with 100 customers and end up with only 54.

 Even if you add 100 customers per month to that 100, you’d STILL end up with a 25%-29% yearly churn rate!